Kilt, Black Watch tartan

 Tartanista claims that when they ship to some EU-countries, like Germany and France, they'll cover the taxes.

 Another fine source might be Brevin & Co.
 Their kilt socks are very good.
-As they sell via Amazon, you might avoid taxes.
+Being sold by Amazon, you might avoid taxes and customs declaration fee.

 Garters